raini-dev/raini/content/docs/articles/course-difficulty/index.md

-# Workshop Difficulty Levels
+---
+title: Course Difficulty
+slug: course-difficulty
+---

-There are five possible difficulty levels for workshops:
+There are five difficulty levels we outlined for courses, workshops and other events that occur in Raini.dev.
+These levels convey very specific logic that is going to be outlined here.

+The five possible difficulty levels are:

 - n/a
 - novice